Home Lifestyle Health 7 Step-by-Step Pranayama (Breathing Exercise) For Beginners

 4. Bhastrika Pranayama

 If the energy channels in the nadis are blocked, one can feel low and fatigued.
-Bhastrika pranayama is an excellent way to shake off fatigue and get a free flow of energy in the nadis and chakras.
+Bhastrika is an excellent way to shake off fatigue and get a free flow of energy in the nadis and chakras.
 It is also known as bellow breath which means you roar out loud to let all your negativity leave the body.

 5. Nadi Shodhan Pranayama

-As the name suggests, this pranayama yoga rectifies the Nadis and creates harmony between both the hemisphere of the brain.
+As the name suggests, this yoga rectifies the Nadis and creates harmony between both the hemisphere of the brain.
 Otherwise known as the Alternate Nostril Breathing technique, this yoga promotes calm, boosts focusing power, and relaxes the mind.

 6. Simha Pranayama

-Translated as Lion’s breath in English, this pranayama yoga promotes the flow of positive energy in the body.
+Translated as Lion’s breath in English, this yoga promotes the flow of positive energy in the body.
 It activates the throat chakra and also improves blood circulation in the body.

 7. Dirgha Pranayama